 Plus Minus Difference Graduates before 1999 not enrolled in Grade 12 in the fall of 1998 6,849 1998-99 graduates not enrolled in Grade 12 in the fall of 1998 9,897 General Educational Development certificate recipients not enrolled in Grade 12 in the fall of 1998 8,491 Students continuing school, but not in Grade 12 by the fall of 1998 13,694 1998-99 dropouts who were enrolled in Grade 12 in the fall of 1998 2,437 All differences in final statuses 36,494 The attrition count begins with all students enrolled in Grade 9, including those repeating Grade 9.
 The longitudinal count assigns each student to one and only one cohort, so only first-time Grade 9 students are counted.
 51,939 The attrition count ends with all students in Grade 12, regardless of when they began Grade 9.
 The longitudinal count includes only those Grade 12 students who began Grade 9 with the cohort.
 17,578 All differences in cohorts 34,361 An attrition rate may include a growth factor; that is, an estimate of students entering the Texas public school system.
 Students who leave the system are included in the attrition count itself.
-Op The longitudinal cohort counts and adds students who enter the public school system on grade level.
+0ь The longitudinal cohort counts and adds students who enter the public school system during the time period covered if, at the time they enter, they are in the grade level expected for the cohort.
 59,728 Students leaving the public school system for any reason other than dropping out are subtracted from the longitudinal dropout count.
 92,462 All differences in students who enter and leave and enrollment growth 32,734 To track students from year to year in the longitudinal rate requires that students have valid identification records.
 Student records with errors that prevent tracking have to be excluded from the cohort.
 The attrition rate uses aggregate counts and so includes records of Grade 9 students who cannot be tracked.
 5,607 Grade 12 enrollment for the attrition count includes students with identification errors.
 The longitudinal count excludes them.
 5,367 It is not possible to place all student records in one or the other count, or both, because the decision rules and counts are based on different types of student data records.
-685 All differences in errors in student records and data anomalies - 445 Total 103,144
+685 All differences in errors in student records and data anomalies - 445 Total - 103,144

-^aEnrollment in Grade 9 in the fall of the 1995-96 school year minus enrollment in Grade 12 in the fall of the 1998-99 school year. ^bTEA does not include a growth factor in the attrition calculation.
+^aEnrollment in Grade 9 in the fall of the 1995-96 school year minus enrollment in Grade 12 in the fall of the 1998-99 school year. ^bThe Texas Education Agency does not include a growth factor in the attrition calculation.

-Appendix B Changes Resulting From Adoption of the National Center for Education Statistics (NCES) Dropout Definition
+Appendix B Changes Resulting From Adoption of the National Center for Education Statistics Dropout Definition

-Changes Resulting From Adoption of the National Center for Education Statistics (NCES) Dropout Definition
+Changes Resulting From Adoption of the National Center for Education Statistics Dropout Definition